 What is the event in the service desk

 that sets this automation in motion?
-In the example below, it’s the creation of an incident or service request (we’ll specify which kind shortly).
+For example, it could be the creation of an incident or service request (we’ll specify which kind shortly).
 It could also be the creation of a change or a comment on a ticket.

 Drill down to exactly what is occurring that will lead to an automated action.
 If the trigger is an incident creation, the conditions could include the category or priority level of said incident.
-Below, we’ve specified a category, subcategory, and a dependent field (that we created in step two).
+This could be a specified category, subcategory, or a dependent field.

 Now that we have a trigger event and specific conditions, it’s time to set the action.

 What does the automation rule actually do?
-Here we’re simply routing the tickets that meet this criteria to the MacBook Support Team.
+For example, you could simply route tickets that meet a certain criteria to the MacBook Support Team.

 Use your creativity to build as many of these as you can think of.
 We have Service Desk customers who have built dozens of them.